wazerstar/service-list-builder/README.md

 8. Test the functionality.
 If it is **NOT** working then return to step 6, otherwise, continue to step 9

 9. Disable the last 10 services in the ``Debug-Services.bat`` individually by changing the start value to 4 then restart your PC.
-Keep repeating until the functionality breaks again
+Keep repeating until the functionality breaks again.
+When it breaks, continue to step 10

 10. Now that you have identified which service breaks the functionality, try to re-enable it.
 If you can reproduce the functionality breaking while the service is disabled and works with it enabled a few times, then make a note of this service in ``dependencies.txt`` and continue to the next step